inductiva/inductiva/docs/simulators/OpenFOAM.md

 ### Utilizing an MPI Cluster for Enhanced Simulation Performance

-The initial simulation took a considerable amount of time to finish.
-To expedite this process, we opted to deploy the simulation across two `c3d-highcpu-360` machines in an MPI cluster configuration.
+The initial simulation took a significant amount of time to complete.
+To speed things up, we deployed the simulation across two `c3d-highcpu-360` machines using an MPI cluster configuration.

-Leveraging Inductiva's Python library, scaling the simulation resources is straightforward.
-You simply need to modify the instantiation of the machine group, replacing it with an MPI cluster setup, and adjust the `n_vcpus` parameter accordingly.
+Using **Inductiva's Python library**, scaling the simulation resources is simple.
+You just need to modify the machine group instantiation to an MPI cluster setup and adjust the `n_vcpus` parameter accordingly.

-Below is an example of the code implementation:
+Here’s an example of the code implementation:

 ```python notest
 mpi_cluster = inductiva.resources.MPICluster(